Alternatives to Jail and Prison for People Facing Criminal Charges

 The judge might order the defendant to pay fines to the state, recompense to the complainant, perform community service hours, or any combination of these elements.
 We will now explain these alternatives one by one:

-Restitution entails compensating the victims for any monetary damages caused as a result of the offense, such as property replacement expenses, medical or counseling expenditures, and lost income due to missed work.
+Restitution entails compensating the victims for any monetary damages caused as a result of the offense.
+This may include property replacement expenses, medical or counseling expenditures, and lost income due to missed work.

 #3.
 Volunteering in the community

-Whenever we talk of community work, we usually think of road cleaning, but it might also mean doing menial work at a public or nonprofit organization or employing talents the offender has, such as bookkeeping or computing work.
+Whenever we talk of community work, we usually think of road cleaning.
+However, it might also mean doing menial work at a public or nonprofit organization or employing talents the offender has, such as bookkeeping or computing work.

 A judge might even order the offender to talk about the crime at a school or public gathering.